socialray/makahiki-ktuh/doc/index.rst

 Fall, 2011.
 Some of the goals of the Kukui Cup challenge are to support:

   * A synergistic mixture of real-world and virtual world activities.
-  * Real-time feedback on energy consumption by residence hall floors.
+  * Real-time feedback on energy consumption by residence hall teams.
   * Incentives in the form of prizes and raffle games.
-  * Social networks, both physical (residence hall floors) and virtual (Facebook).
+  * Social networks, both physical (residence hall teams) and virtual (Facebook).
   * Activities to raise player consciousness and literacy regarding energy issues.

 Makahiki 2 builds upon the prior version with the following new features: